Bugs-Zero/HumanDoTask/README.md

 2. Take this class: https://www.eventbrite.com/e/automation-as-a-process-4-wk-public-class-registration-444094617957

 3. Copy `human_do_task.py` into your repo and start writing half-assed automation.
+Feel free to modify your copy to meet your local needs.

 # Example